How to make an Ethernet cable

 The Ethernet networks use twisted pair cables for wired communications.
 Twisted pair cables are cables where the wires inside are twisted along the cable in pairs.
 The reason for twisting the wires in pairs are to cancel out any electrical noise or interference from outside.
 Also known as EMI.
 Network are usually vulnerable to noise.
 Especially when the commutation is over longer distances.
 Twisting the wires in pairs is done to do differential mode transmission on the signals to equal out the noise.

-There are several types of twisted pair Ethernet cables are available.
-The UTP, STP and some others.
+There are several types of twisted-pair Ethernet cables are available.
+The UTP, STP, and some others.
 They are all different and used in different environments depending on the level of electrical interference.

 STP means Shielded Twisted Pair.
 STP cables is a commonly used name for all the shielded twisted pair cables.
-Depending on how the shielding is done in the cable, you can get several types of twisted pair cables with shield.
+Depending on how the shielding is done in the cable, you can get several types of twisted pair cables with a shield.
 STP refers to all the cables with either a shield or a foil to protect the signals from noise.